vbodell/covid-19/README.md

 - Track daily changes by keeping previous data; could be interesting to track changes in agegroups.
 - Come up with more fun graphs
+- Come up with more external data sources to link to
+- Potential machine learning application?